Škoda Scala: Overview

 It is based on a stretched version of the MQB A0 platform that underpins the Volkswagen Polo and SEAT Ibiza, which means the car has C-segment dimensions while built above a B-segment platform in order to be competitively priced compared to its rivals.
 As the result, the Scala has a 2649 mm wheelbase, which is 12 mm longer compared to the Volkswagen Golf. Škoda claims this translates into competitive amount of cabin space, especially for the rear passengers.
 The usage of the cheaper A0 platform also pushed the use of torsion beam rear suspension, saving costs over the complex multi-link systems.

 Four trim levels are available in Europe, which are S, SE, SE L and Monte Carlo.

 It is the first Škoda car with a constant internet connection, which works with a built-in SIM with permanent 4G connectivity which allows owners to unlock the car using a smartphone and enables satnav map updates to be updated automatically.
-It is also equipped with 10.2 inch digital instrument panel, 9.2 inch center screen, blind spot monitor which senses cars up to 70 meters, lane, front and park assist, crew protect assist, rear traffic alert, adaptive cruise control and 467 litre boot space.
+It is also equipped with 10.2-inch digital instrument panel, 9.2-inch centre screen, blind spot monitor which senses cars up to 70 meters, lane, front and park assist, crew protect assist, rear traffic alert, adaptive cruise control and 467-litre boot space.

 The Scala also features a Sport Chassis Control which offers two different suspension tunings.
 The chassis is 15 mm lower and in addition to a Normal mode, also has a Sport mode with valve-adjustable shock absorbers that would give the car a firmer ride.
 Drivers can switch between the two settings via the Driving Mode Select menu.

+Facelift

+A facelift was unveiled in August 2023 alongside the Kamiq.
+The changes include redesigned front and rear fascias with the availability of matrix LED headlights, a sportier bodykit inspired from the Vision RS concept, new exterior colours and new alloy wheel designs.
+Inside, there is a redesigned control panel used to operate the HVAC system, more recycled materials used for the interior improvised standard interior equipment across the line-up, and extra Simply Clever features borrowed from other Škoda models. Škoda has also updated the trim structure and diesel engines are no longer available for the facelift model.

+Safety

 Powertrain

-The Scala is available with a range of three turbocharged petrol engines.
+The Scala is available with a range of three turbocharged petrol engines as well as a 1.6-litre naturally aspirated petrol engine.
 The 1.0-litre TSI unit is available with 95 PS or 115 PS, while a more powerful 1.5-litre with 150 PS is also available.
 In 2019, a CNG G-Tec powertrain is added as an option.
 The car was originally launched with a diesel engine available, but this was dropped in 2020.